 For this reason, we rolled out the “Women Empowerment Program” to empower vulnerable women in the communities we serve with a mission of making sure their rights are respected, they have access to legal guidance in sorting cases of violence and abuses against them and are economically empowered, are productive and self-reliant.
 We piloted the project in 2017 and were overwhelmed by the impact it had on the 5 women whom we worked with and this year, we, therefore, launched it to enable us to reach out to more.
 Currently, we have 100 women with whom we are working in this program.

-One of the key focus of our work with these women is Ensuring they are economically empowered.
+One of the key priorities of our work with these women is Ensuring they are economically empowered.
 This we are doing by offering them life skills training opportunities in areas such as; Small scale Business Management and/or entrepreneurship skills, Tailoring, Catering, Carpentry, Hair Dressing, Soap Making, Candle Making, Weaving, and establishing Community/Village Savings Scheme; among others to enable them to have the ability to work and make some income.

 Additionally in the future; we also plan to enroll some of the interested young mothers into Functional Adult Literacy (FAL) Classes to help improve their reading and writing skills.
 With these skills acquired, we know that these ladies will stand strong with their heads lifted.
 It is the reason we greatly engage in the promotion of Girl Child Education to eliminate illiteracy among the women in our areas of operation and specifically in Nebbi.
 We believe in this way, they will finally have a say in their families and communities as well for they have become empowered women.